Learn Python with Talk Python's 270 hours of courses

 43:42 Exactly.

 43:42 So we now have the scientific community who like scientists huge number of scientists in many different languages are all just used to the idea that we're going to do our sites in our browser through this type of idea, essentially.
-And Jupiter Lab especially has so many more features than classic notebook that make for a really rich interactive scientific computing environment.
+And Jupyter Lab especially has so many more features than classic notebook that make for a really rich interactive scientific computing environment.
 So then moving to work to the cloud is trivial for the user.
-In Pangeo, we operate some cloud based Jupiter Hubs, and also we have been operating a binder.
-And those Jupiter Hubs, basically, you just log on and anyone out there can actually sign up for the Pangeo Hubs or apply to get access to these Hubs.
+In Pangeo, we operate some cloud based Jupyter Hubs, and also we have been operating a binder.
+And those Jupyter Hubs, basically, you just log on and anyone out there can actually sign up for the Pangeo Hubs or apply to get access to these Hubs.
 And then you just have a notebook environment in the cloud.
 Of course, just having your notebook in the cloud is not that cool.
 But what we can augment it with are some capabilities to run dask.
 So we use Dask gateway in those hubs as a Dask deployment solution.
 But Coil is another example of a Dask deployment solution.
 And then the key, though, what is going to bring scientists to the cloud is that data.
 Right?
 So that is what makes this appealing and game changing the fact that now you log into this hub.
 Okay, you're in Google Cloud US central one.
 We got a petabyte of data from the World Climate Research Program couple model comparison program project sitting there, organized analysis, ready that you can start doing science with.
 So before you know that if a grad student would decide, okay, I'm going to work with these kind of models and do this research project, they would literally spend months downloading, organizing, and sorting that data on a computer before they can get started.
 Now you can start it in five minutes and be processing data.

 45:24 That's amazing.